Advertiser Disclosure

 Image Credit: mescal83 via Flickr (license)

-Bottom Bay Beach is considered a hidden gem of a beach.
-Hidden by hills and palms, the beach is a bit more secluded from the main view.
+Bottom Bay Beach is a hidden gem of a beach.
+Protected by hills and palms, the beach is secluded from view.

 Most tourists prefer to spend their time on one of the more traditional vacation beaches, so you’ll feel a little more like a local while you’re here.
-In order to get to the sand, you’ll need to trek a short distance through the trees, which help give the area an “island paradise” feel.
+In order to get to the sand, you need to trek a short distance through the trees, which help give the area an island paradise feel.

-The water here can be a bit choppy, though.
+The water here can be choppy, though.
 Swimming is allowed, but if you’re inexperienced or if you’re traveling with kids, it might be a good idea to stay on the sand.
-Instead, you might want to opt for a walk along the shore to look for shells or admire the views.
+Instead, you might want to walk along the shore to look for shells or admire the views.
 Bottom Bay is on the east side of Barbados, so the sunrise is gorgeous.

 4. Carr’s Bay Beach, Montserrat